Oral History Victoria 2019 Award – Call for entries

 Oral historians based in Victoria (anyone engaging with oral history) are encouraged to apply for this annual award judged by Oral History Victoria (OHV).
 The award is open to oral historians working in any field, across community, academic or professional history.
 The award winner will have been responsible for an oral history project or output that is innovative, excellent and inspirational.

-Eligibility: To be eligible, projects / outputs must have been active (in creation and / or production) in 2017 and / or 2018.
+Eligibility: To be eligible, projects / outputs must have been active (in creation and / or production) in 2018 and / or 2019.
 Applicants must be based in Victoria, though their project may involve oral history work interstate or overseas.
 Applicants need not be members of OHV, though they will be added to the OHV mail list and encouraged to join.
-Members of the OHV committee may not apply.

 Your application must include: